voucherifyio/sdk-php-openapi-based/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $campaign_id = 'campaign_id_example'; // string | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
 $member_id = 'member_id_example'; // string | Loyalty card code.
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
 $page = 56; // int | Which page of results to return.
+The lowest value is 1.

 try {
     $result = $apiInstance->listPointsExpiration($campaign_id, $member_id, $limit, $page);